-Under the investment agreement between the two parties, DWC is the majority shareholder in the JV company, Jiangsu Dragon Wood Limited (JDW).
+Under the investment agreement between the two parties, DWC is the majority shareholder in the JV company, Jiangsu Dragon Wood Limited ("JDW").
 Additionally, DWC will receive a royalty on profits from JDW.
-DWC's equity investments into JDW is being financed through CBM, which previously entered into a subscription agreement for €15m euros with a private family office.
-During 2021, the family office subscribed for CBM shares under the subscription agreement related to the achievement of milestones in the Accoya[®] Wood factory project.
+DWC's equity investments into JDW are being financed through CBM, which entered into a subscription agreement for €25.5m with a private family office in 2022.
+The DWC equity investment into the JV will be made from these funds.